Jula143/Jula143/README.md

 - Version Control: Basic knowledge of GIT and GitHub
 - Containerization: Basic knowledge of Docker

-🔭 I'm currently developing a web application inspired by Goodreads, where the main functionality <br> revolves around providing users with the ability to discover new books according to their preferances.
+🔭 I am currently working on a testing platform that would enable the implementation and analysis of advanced RAG techniques.

 Feel free to explore my repositories and projects.